-Acupuncture can be successfully combined with conventional veterinary medicine to enlist the patient’s natural healing mechanisms.
+Veterinary acupuncture can be successfully combined with conventional veterinary medicine to enlist the patient’s natural healing mechanisms.
 An integrative approach for many patients can help reduce the duration of hospitalization and improve outcomes.
 It can also improve quality of life of many of our senior patients with chronic debilitating conditions by improving mobility and reducing pain.
 It can replace Western medications when animals cannot take them due to kidney, liver or stomach disease.
 Acupuncture can support and improve organ disease when Western medicine has little to offer.

-Neurological Disease: Seizures, Geriatric Dementia (CCDS), Meningioencephalitis, Vestibular Disease, Cranial Nerve Disease (Masticatory Myositis, Optic Neuritis), Intervertebral Disc Disease (IVDD), Fibrocartilagenous Emboli, Periferal Nerve Disease (Brachial Plexus Avulsion), Degenerative Myelopathy and EPM (Equine Protozoal Myolitis).
+Animal Neurological Disease: Seizures, Geriatric Dementia (CCDS), Meningioencephalitis, Vestibular Disease, Cranial Nerve Disease (Masticatory Myositis, Optic Neuritis), Intervertebral Disc Disease (IVDD), Fibrocartilagenous Emboli, Periferal Nerve Disease (Brachial Plexus Avulsion), Degenerative Myelopathy and EPM (Equine Protozoal Myolitis).

-Musculoskeletal Disease: Arthritis (Hip Dysplasia, Elbow Dysplasia, Spinal Arthritis, Knee Arthritis), Tendon sprains and partial tears (Cranial Cruciate Injuries, Achilles Injuries), Luxating Patellas, Geriatric Hind End Weakness and Laminitis.
+Animal Musculoskeletal Disease: Arthritis (Hip Dysplasia, Elbow Dysplasia, Spinal Arthritis, Knee Arthritis), Tendon sprains and partial tears (Cranial Cruciate Injuries, Achilles Injuries), Luxating Patellas, Geriatric Hind End Weakness and Laminitis.

-Gastrointestinal Disease: Inflammatory Bowl Disease (IBD), Anorexia, Vomiting, Diarrhea, Constipation, Megacolon, Gastric Reflux and Equine Colic.
+Animal Gastrointestinal Disease: Inflammatory Bowl Disease (IBD), Anorexia, Vomiting, Diarrhea, Constipation, Megacolon, Gastric Reflux and Equine Colic.

-Endocrine Disease: Hypothyroidism, Hyperthyroidism, Diabetes, Insulin Resistance and Cushings Disease.
+Animal Endocrine Disease: Hypothyroidism, Hyperthyroidism, Diabetes, Insulin Resistance and Cushings Disease.

-Other Diseases: Skin Allergies, Feline Asthma, Equine COPD, Cancer, Liver Disease, Chronic Renal Failure, FLUTD, Urinary Incontinence, Chronic Infections, Uveitis and Chronic Corneal Ulcers.
+Other Animal Diseases: Skin Allergies, Feline Asthma, Equine COPD, Cancer, Liver Disease, Chronic Renal Failure, FLUTD, Urinary Incontinence, Chronic Infections, Uveitis and Chronic Corneal Ulcers.

-Acupuncture is frequently combined with other TCVM therapies such as Herbal Medicine, Food Therapy (the use of food as medicine) and Tui-na (Chinese Therapeutic Massage).
+Acupuncture for animals is frequently combined with other TCVM therapies such as Herbal Medicine, Food Therapy (the use of food as medicine) and Tui-na (Chinese Therapeutic Massage).
 Results are often greater when more than one modality is used.